 Tomato plants can be bought at garden centres but many people prefer the satisfaction and taste that you get with growing your own.
 Plants that have been on display for any length of time become affected by too much heat and little or no light.
 It is much more rewarding to raise your own from seed.
 Remember that if you are going to raise 3 or 4 different varieties deep modular, hinged opening cell trays like Rootrainers are extremely useful as they are both space and time saving.

 Tomato seed is sown in a propagator and a temperature of 60°- 65°F is needed for successful germination.
-If you have a heated greenhouse seed can be sown in late December for planting out in late February or early March for a May/June crop.
-Most gardeners only have cold houses and then seed should be sown in a propagator in early March and planted out late April for a July crop.
+If you have a heated greenhouse seed can be sown in late December for planting out in late February.
+Or early March for a May/June crop.
+Most gardeners only have cold houses.
+If this is you then seed should be sown in a propagator in early March.
+Then plant out for a late April for a July crop.

 - Fill the Rootrainers with the peat free compost